What you need to know about installing grease arrestors.

 Grease arrestors must be installed by licensed plumbers according to our trade waste requirements and the manufacturer’s instructions.
 Incorrect installations can affect the ability to service the grease arrestor to the required standard and allow greasy wastewater to discharge to the wastewater system where it can cause blockages and overflows to the environment.

-impenetrable, and the inner surface acid resistant.
+The walls and floor of grease arrestors must be impenetrable, and the inner surface acid resistant.

 Grease arrestors may be constructed, prefabricated or precast.
 The design,

 material used and size must be accepted by Water Corporation prior to installation.

 Typical grease arrestor drawing

 Where grease arrestors require baffles the minimum thickness is 19mm.
 Baffles constructed of uPVC or HDPE must be reinforced.

 Gas tight covers to an arrestor are required where: